Childhood Lead Poisoning

 - Antiques or old, painted furniture or toys

-- Plumbing (lead pipes, lead solder, brass fixtures and valves)
+- Drinking water and plumbing (lead pipes, lead solder, brass fixtures and valves)

 - Consumer products (imported toys, chalk, jewelry)